Dog Breed Guides to help you find your loyal friend.

 Also available in Paperback.

 Dog Breeds is a book of over 250 breeds of dogs, It has a picture and a description of each dog.
-Dogs are a great friends to humans, and with so many dog breeds out there, It can be hard to pick out the dog breed that is right for you and your family, I hope this dog book helps you to find the right dog for you and your family.
+Dogs are great friends to humans, and with so many dog breeds out there, It can be hard to pick out the dog breed that is right for you and your family, I hope this dog book helps you to find the right dog for you and your family.

-The Kennel Club's Illustrated Breed Standards: The Official Guide to Registered Breeds The book has been completely updated by a panel of experts to incorporate the latest standards for all breeds in each of the principal categories - Hound, Gundog, Terrier, Utility, Working, Pastoral and Toy.
-As well as providing a beautiful colour photograph of each dog, each entry contains a history of the breed, including its origins and function, as well as a full description outlining its essential features.
+The Kennel Club's Illustrated Breed Standards: The Official Guide to Registered Breeds The book has been completely updated by a panel of experts to incorporate the latest standards for all breeds in each of the principal categories - Hound, Gundog, Terrier, Utility, Working, Pastoral, and Toy.
+As well as providing a beautiful color photograph of each dog, each entry contains a history of the breed, including its origins and function, as well as a full description outlining its essential features.
 There is also useful advice on the nature of each breed and practical information to help guide anyone who is buying a dog, as well as a glossary of canine terms.

 Also available in Hardcover.

-Some child friendly dog breeds are:
+Some child-friendly dog breeds are:

 - Collies, they love to make their humans happy and are easy to train.

 - The Golden Retriever is a very patient dog, which is good if you have young children.